-If a plant cannot be identified in the field, we will try to ID it in the lab based on the sample you collected.
-We will make an exhibition of ID-ed reference plants in order for you to try and match your unknown plants with the growing body of ID-ed references.
-Later determine whether a plant is native or invasive (using plant ID books or online references; Table 1).
+We will try to ID all species in the lab based on the sample you collected.
+We will make an exhibition of IDed reference plants in order for you to try and match your unknown plants with the growing body of ID-ed references.
+We will also determine whether a plant is native or invasive.
+Assemble the species ID per plot and the info whether a species is native or invasive